fasouto/django-starter-template/readme.md

 If you need to add some settings that are specific for your machine, rename the file `local_example.py` to `local_settings.py`.
 This file it's in .gitignore so the changes won't be tracked.

-### Bootstrap ###

-[Bootstrap 3](http://getbootstrap.com/css/#less) LESS files are included and compiled with django_compressor.
-There's an  file `less/app.less` where you should put your CSS to avoid overriding the bootstrap LESS files, so you can update bootstrap easily.

-Make sure you have [lessc](http://lesscss.org/#using-less-installation) installed on your production server, for development it uses less.js.

 ### Dependencies ###

 We are following [Kenneth Reitz's pip workflow](http://www.kennethreitz.org/essays/a-better-pip-workflow) to handle [requirements files](https://pip.readthedocs.org/en/1.1/requirements.html).
 The `requirements_to_freeze.txt` contains unpinned requirements and `requirements.txt` contains the pinned versions to use in a deployment.